kohiwerks/BDB-Custom-Works/Modifications Resources and Documentations/PN63 Valve Mods/README.txt

 (INSTRUCTIONS)

-Edit the Plain Steam Knob to hold an M4 screw of your choice and print it with 4mm of the threads sticking out the top Print all Parts (USE 100% Infill and ABS Only for all parts, 20% infill on the Knob minimum is acceptable) Superglue your M4 Screw to the Knob
+Edit the Plain Steam Knob to hold an M4 screw of your choice and print it with 4mm of the threads sticking out the top Print all Parts (USE 100% Infill and ABS Only for all parts, 20% infill on the Knob minimum is acceptable, use 0.12 Layer Height if possible, especially for the small parts and make sure your printer is calibrated to print an accurate scale)
+Superglue your M4 Screw to the Knob
 Wrap your push lock fittings with Teflon and thread into the PN63 Valve Attach a 4mm OD Teflon tube of 35mm length to the bottom of the PN63 Valve